cullenjett/quickbase-cli/README.md

 This command will start a new application by cloning a Github repo from `<github-repo>` (to be formatted as "github username/repo name") and generate the project at `./<project-name>`.
 Both `<github-repo>` and `<project-name>` are required.

+For now this is only a wrapper around `git clone`.

 #### qb init
 ```bash
 qb init